reframe-hpc/reframe/docs/tutorial_basics.rst

 ReFrame complains that it does not know how to compile a C++ program.
 Remember our discussion above that the default configuration of ReFrame defines a minimal programming environment named ``builtin`` which only knows of a ``cc`` compiler.
 We will fix that in a moment, but before doing that it's worth looking into the failure information provided for the test.
-For each test failing, ReFrame will print a short summary with information about the system partition and the programming environment that the test failed for, its job or process id (if any), the nodes it was running on, its stage directory, the phase that failed etc.
+For each failed test, ReFrame will print a short summary with information about the system partition and the programming environment that the test failed for, its job or process id (if any), the nodes it was running on, its stage directory, the phase that failed etc.

 When a test fails its stage directory is kept intact, so that users can inspect the failure and try to reproduce it manually.
 In this case, the stage directory contains only the "Hello, World" source files, since ReFrame could not produce a build script for the C++ test, as it doesn't know to compile a C++ program for the moment.